nicholaswmin/fsm/README.md

 ## Validations

-This implementation attempts to shift errors at *contruction time* rather than *run time*.
+This implementation attempts to catch errors at *contruction time* rather than *run time*.

 It does so by validating it's state-transition table against `undefined`, invalidly typed or unreasonable inputs.

 Validation errors contain exact paths and clear, unambiguous descriptions of the error.